 - Summit League

 The NCAA tournament’s first and second round is completed with 48 games played in the tournament’s first four days.
 This hectic four-day period of college basketball action spawned the name March Madness.
 The NCAA tournament’s first and second round is set for March 21-24 in 2019.

 Just 16 teams make it through to the second weekend of action.
-Of those, only four will head to Minneapolis for the Final Four and National Championship game.
+Of those, only four will head to the Final Four and National Championship game.

 CBS provides TV coverage of all tournament games.
 As many games overlap in the early rounds, CBS affiliates try to air games of interest to their local market.
 Additionally, cable channels TNT, TBS, and TruTV carry games as well.CBS affiliates in Pennsylvania are: